conveyal/scenario-editor/docs/analysis/README.md

 ## Analysis panel

-The left panel has controls for the analysis and displays the access to opportunities afforded by the :term:`scenario`.
+The left panel has controls for the analysis and displays the access to opportunities afforded by the [scenario](../glossary.md#scenario).
 At the top of the panel, available scenarios and opportunity data layers are listed in drop-down menus.
-For example, you might be interested in how a given scenario provides access to jobs, access to schools, or some other variable of interest represented in an :term:`opportunity dataset` you uploaded.
+For example, you might be interested in how a given scenario provides access to jobs, access to schools, or some other variable of interest represented in an [opportunity dataset](../glossary.md#opportunity-dataset) you uploaded.
 Additional scenarios can be selected for comparison.
-A :term:`baseline<baseline network>` scenario with no modifications (i.e. the unmodified :term:`network bundle` you uploaded) is automatically available for every project.
+A [baseline](../glossary.md#baseline-network) scenario with no modifications (i.e. the unmodified [network bundle](../glossary.md#network-bundle) you uploaded) is automatically available for every project.

 The options available in this panel are described more fully in :ref:`analysis_configuration`.

 .. _accessibility_chart:
 ### Chart of accessibility results
-If an :term:`opportunity dataset` is selected, the map will include a dot-density layer representing opportunities and you will be shown a chart of the accessibility (i.e. the number of opportunities reachable) from the chosen origin.
+If an [opportunity dataset](../glossary.md#opportunity-dataset) is selected, the map will include a dot-density layer representing opportunities and you will be shown a chart of the accessibility (i.e. the number of opportunities reachable) from the chosen origin.

 <figure>
   <img src="../static/img/analysis-stacked-percentile.png" />